 Personal trainers should utilize the task involving climate by emphasizing various forms of goals like that of the process goals over the use of the outcome goals.
 It should be things like making it to the gym four days a week rather than losing some exact amount of weight.
 Goals regarding the process invite more motivation and adherence when they are achieved rather than pure outcome goals.

 You should be careful not to compare your clients to other clients or other groups of people, as this can make the competition aspect come into play, increasing the negative aspects of health.

 |A Good Option

 Personal trainers should celebrate the accomplishments of their clients every time they meet and promote this positive and caring environment for them and their milestones.

-To promote the feelings of relatedness and belonging for the clients, we should consider introducing the clients to other gym members before or after their sessions.
-This will create that togetherness and community aspect that increases the clients desire to continue and adhere.
+To promote the clients’ feelings of relatedness and belonging, we should consider introducing them to other gym members before or after their sessions.
+This will create that togetherness and community aspect that increases the client’s desire to continue and adhere.

 These are some social support strategies to be utilized on an ongoing basis:

 - Find an exercise partner that is enjoyable and relatable for you.